joedissmeyer/knowledge/kafka/README.md

 ## Vagrant

 To stand up a quick test lab for a 3 node Kafka cluster check the provided Vagrantfile in the `./vagrant` directory.

+Server 1: kakfa1 (192.168.56.101)
+Server 2: kafka2 (192.168.56.102)
+Server 3: kafka3 (192.168.56.102)

+Assumes VirtualBox is the virtualization platform of choice.

+Each VM is configured for the following:
+1 vCPU
+1GB RAM
+Standard `centos/7` vagrant box image